mui/material-ui/docs/data/joy/components/typography/typography.md

 ### Nested typography

-Nested Typography components will be rendered as a <span> element by default, unless a custom semantic element is specified using the component prop in each component.
+Nested Typography components will be rendered as a `<span>` element by default, unless a custom semantic element is specified using the `component` prop in each component

 ```js
 <Typography>